coderefinery/2021-01-29-linux-online/left_column.md

 Please connect 10 minutes early for icebreakers and introductions.
 Check the times EET (Finland) and CET (Norway).

-12:00–12:45: Workflows at Aalto (and other universities via breakout rooms)
-Material: Remote workflows at Aalto
-Q&A
-13:00–13:45: Introduction to Linux shell
-Q&A
-[14:00–14:45: Connecting to Triton as part of Feb 2021 / Triton Winter Kickstart.]
-[Not technically a part of this course, but a next step from this course and integrated here] Q&A

-Day 1
 - 12:00 EET - 12:45 EET (11:00 CET - 11:45 CET)
   [Computing resources at Aalto](https://scicomp.aalto.fi/triton/usage/workflows/) (Richard & Enrico)